Email settings for Amazon Cognito user pools - Amazon Cognito

 Step 3: Grant email permissions to Amazon Cognito

 You might need to grant specific permissions to Amazon Cognito before it can email your users.
-The permissions that you grant, and the process that you use to grant them, depend on whether you are using the default email functionality, or your Amazon SES configuration.
+The permissions that you grant, and the process that you use to grant them, depend on whether you are using the default email configuration, or your Amazon SES configuration.

-• The default address
+• The default address no-reply@verificationemail.com.

 If you use a custom address, Amazon Cognito needs additional permissions to email users from that address.
-These permissions are granted by a sending authorization policy attached to the address or domain in Amazon SES.
+These permissions are granted by a sending authorization policy for the address or domain in Amazon SES.
 If you use the Amazon Cognito console to add a custom address to your user pool, the policy is automatically attached to the Amazon SES verified email address.
 However, if you configure your user pool outside of the console, such as using the Amazon CLI or the Amazon Cognito API, you must attach the policy using the Amazon SES console or the PutIdentityPolicy API.

 Note